4 Effective Strategies to Writing Compelling Headlines

 - Beef up your headline with a strong reason.
 Your headline needs to contain a strong enough reason for people to read past the headline and engage in the content.
 Give them a promise or a benefit for reading your article.
 In my title I promise to show you how to write a compelling headline.
 Your headline needs to clearly spell out what that benefit is.
 Give your customers a good enough reason and they are sure to jump in with both feet!
 (Oh, and then deliver on that promise!)

-Of course, the headline is only the starting point.
-But, it’s the jumpstart you need to pull your visitors inside your doors so they actually begin engaging in your website.
+Of course, your headline is only the starting point.
+But, it’s the jumpstart you need to pull your visitors in so they actually begin engaging in your website.
 Compelling headlines make your website sticky and interesting.
 Then, follow up those headlines with interesting and relevant content and your website is sure to hit a homerun so your customers keep coming back for more!

 Written by Kally Stehouwer, a Web Developer with our Creative Division.